Understanding Excavation Requirements for Pavers

 Compacting Pavers for Stability

 A hand tamper can be more appropriate for smaller areas or delicate pavers.
 This tool uses less force, reducing the risk of breaking pavers.
-Tap each paver gently but firmly to ensure they are level and stable.
+Tap each paver gently but firmly to guarantees they are level and stable.

 After compacting, add more jointing material if needed and compact again.
 This step helps to fill any remaining gaps, providing additional stability and preventing weeds from growing between the pavers.